paimoooon/Shigure-Kira-Blender-Shader-Preset/README.md

 - Fix the edges.
 - Re-organize the nodetree since it's so messy.
-- Made the shader for the metal part.
+- Make a shader for the metal part.
-- Fix the specular and the highlight.
+- Fix the specular and highlight.
-- Pull for her supply.
+- Pull for her supply since I already have 90k+ crystals.

 ### Acknowledgement